 "Yes, Darling?"

-The pet name causes a smile to tug at the corner of my lip.
 "What do you think it means?
 My visions."

 A murmur rises behind us as Bex and Shadowheart wake.
 My heart leaps, knowing she's still alive.